Surgical Procedures: Breast Reconstruction

 How long will I need to be out of work for?

-For implant reconstruction most women take 3-4 weeks off of work following the mastectomy and placement of the tissue expanders and one week off of work after the second stage surgery (removal of tissue expanders and placement of the permanent implant).
+For implant reconstruction, most women take 3-4 weeks off of work following the mastectomy and placement of the tissue expanders and 1-2 weeks off of work after the second stage surgery (removal of tissue expanders and placement of the permanent implant).
 Many women are able to return to work during the tissue expansion process.

 For tissue flap reconstruction women generally take 6-8 weeks off from work.